ant2174/python-projects/README.md

 # python-projects
-Whatever project ideas i get will be put into this!!
+Whatever project ideas i will be putting it into this!!
+1st one was of password generator=>Have to make changes to make it more refined